 Journey to Japan

-The 2020 Tokyo Olympics may have been postponed, but why not get set for the rescheduled 2021 Games by getting the kids to learn a little more about Japan?
+Now the Tokyo Olympics have finally gone ahead, why not follow that excitement up by getting the kids to learn a little more about Japan?
 Origami, the Japanese art of paper folding, is appropriate for a wide range of ages and there are lots of free online tutorials to follow.
 If you’re trying to avoid excess screen time, the Melissa & Doug On the Go Craft Set Origami Animals comes with everything you need, from paper and instructions to pictures of the final result.